Part time

 Taught

-The programme will enable you to further your educational and professional development within the speciality of oncology; to drive forward practice improvements, expand the evidence base and improve care for all cancer patients.
+If you wish to follow this route, you can further your educational and professional development within the specialty of oncology.
+You will learn forward practice improvements, expand the evidence base and improve care for all cancer patients.

 For this course (per year)